About

 3.a.
 For certain special events, scripts should be written which will provide the sequence of the proceedings.
 The CCS should familiarize themselves with the script vis-à-vis a layout of the meeting room showing the detailed seating arrangement of the different participants of the special event.

 3.b.
 Upon the arrival of the participants of the special event, the CCS should brief them on their roles and on the sequence of events.
-Details such as sequence of entrance to the room, speaking and seating arrangements should be given to them.
+Details such as sequence of entrance to the room, speaking and seating arrangements should be given to them.3.c.
+During the actual special event, the CCS should position themselves strategically to be able to assist the participants by ushering them into their respective roles.

 3. During the meeting proper, the CCS documented the proceedings.
 The CCS also provided assistance to the delegates on other matters such as :